What is anorexia nervosa?

 on body shape and size.
 These include:

-Anorexia can cause a variety of symptoms.
+Anorexia can cause many symptoms.
 They may be related to food or weight.
-They
+They may

 Food or weight-related symptoms can include: